10 Reasons to Consider Property Investment in Leeds and Where to Buy

 With a growing population and strong economy, does Leeds offer a good rate of return on property investments?
 Leeds is currently a standout market for rental growth and presents property investors with plenty of options at an affordable price.

 The city is struggling to meet demands for housing generated by the influx of young professionals, a growing student population and young families relocating to the area.
 According to projections, 90,000 new homes are needed by 2021 with only 60,000 currently in the pipeline

-The city’s housing shortfall is having a knock-on effect when it comes to property prices and rents.
-The average house price in Leeds currently stands at around £178,735.
+The city’s housing shortfall is having a knock-on effect when it comes to Leeds property prices and rents.
+The average house price in the city currently stands at around £178,735.
 JLL anticipates that house prices will grow 19.9% and rents will grow 18.8% by 2022, placing the city second only to Manchester in terms of house price growth expectations.

 6. A Thriving Buy-to-Let Market

-Low property prices combined with increasing rental costs means Leeds currently offers some of the highest rental yields in the country.
-Buy-to-let property investors enjoy higher average yields of 4.29 % compared to 3.05 % in London.
+Leeds low property prices combined with increasing rental costs means that the UK’s number 1 investment city currently offers some of the highest rental yields in the country.
+Buy to let property investors enjoy higher average yields of 4.29 % in Leeds, compared to 3.05 % in London.